 Types Of Gluten Testing For Kids

-There are two types of tests that can help you decide if it's worth your time and energy to cut out gluten - a genetic test, and an antibody test.
+There are two types of tests that can help you decide if it's worth your time and energy to take gluten out of your child's diet - a genetic test, and an antibody test.

 They're very different, so let's go through some key points.